emrgnt-cmplxty/fermi/docs/docs/3.tutorials/crosswords/03-intermediate/05-base64vecu8.md

 Let's modify our `new_puzzle` method a bit, and demonstrate how a smart contract author might use base64-encoded arguments.

-In the previous chapter we had a fairly long Axion CLI command that called the `new_puzzle`, providing it the parameters for all the clues.
+In the previous chapter we had a fairly long Fermi CLI command that called the `new_puzzle`, providing it the parameters for all the clues.
 Having these lengthy parameters on the CLI might get cumbersome.
 There may be issues needing to escape single or double quotes, and each operating system may wish for a different format on the Terminal or Command Prompt.

 We're going to send all the arguments as a base64-encoded string, and make this a bit simpler.
 For this, we're going to use [`Base64VecU8` from the SDK](https://docs.rs/near-sdk/latest/near_sdk/json_types/struct.Base64VecU8.html).